-They are globally known for their robust infrastructure and speedy networks.
-They evolved over the years, and are not a simple CDN service anymore: they define themselves as ”a cloud-based platform that takes your sites and apps closer to your end users.”
+They are globally known for its robust infrastructure and speedy networks.
+They evolved over the years, and are not a simple CDN service anymore: they define themselves as ”a cloud-based platform that takes your sites and apps closer to your end-users.”

-They can rely on more than a hundred thousands servers in more than 1300 locations.
+They can rely on more than a hundred thousand servers in more than 1300 locations.